 Autopilot boils down to a number of choices and in each case the cars may have the supporting hardware but not necessarily have the software enabled.

-The hardware is either none existent, referred to as HW1 for AP1, HW2 for EAP and FSD, which has subsequently had 2 upgrades called HW2.5 with a few extra processes and redundancy and HW3 wich much greater processing power.
+The hardware is either none existent, referred to as HW1 for AP1, HW2 for EAP and FSD, which has subsequently had 2 upgrades called HW2.5 with a few extra processes and redundancy and HW3 which has much greater processing power.
 We have produced a guide to the differences between the different technologies and hardware versions to help explain what each does and does not give.